-I am trained in Eye Movement Desensitizataion & Reprocessing (EMDR), Cognitive Processing Therapy (CPT), and The Trauma-Conscious Yoga Method.
-Each modality has a different approach which allows us to decide together what best fits your needs and your personality and gives us the tools to address the trauma deeper than traditional talk therapy can and allows the body to heal as well.
+Our therapists all have training in evidence-based trauma therapies.
+Each modality has a different approach which allows us to decide together what best fits your needs, your personality and will give us the tools needed to address the trauma(s) deeper than traditional talk therapy can while allowing the body and mind to heal.

 Many clients are hesitant to begin therapy because they often struggle to put into words what exactly is bothering them or they simply just don’t know where to begin.
 Through the use of sand-tray therapy children, teens, and even adults can effectively express and process their inner thoughts, struggles, concerns, and emotions.

 Sandplay is hands-on psychological work.
 It is a powerful therapeutic technique that opens up your mind’s natural capacity for healing.
 The client chooses from a large collection of miniatures to build a small world reflecting what is going on in their lives.
 Sandplay can give both children and adults the opportunity to portray, rather than verbalize, emotions and experiences that are difficult to express in words which often leads to insights and powerful internal healing.

 Play is not just for children!
 Many teens, adults and senior clients also find playing games, drawing, putting together puzzles, etc. to be an invaluable way to relax and keep the hands busy while doing the work of therapy.